GatoGraphQL/GatoGraphQL/README.md

 - MESYM: https://www.mesym.com
 - Agenda Urbana: https://agendaurbana.org

-## Attention: PoP is not ready yet!
+## Current focus: Release the new PoP API

-We are re-architecting PoP to make it much simpler to code with it, faster, and more versatile.
+[We are re-architecting PoP](https://getpop.org/en/blog/describing-the-foundations-of-the-new-pop/) to make it much simpler to code with it, faster, and more versatile.
 The new PoP will feature an architecture based on the following foundations:

 - Everything is a module
 - The module is its own API